Skip to content

 Partner Course Catalogue : Course catalogue

-See our Credits and modules abroad webpage for information on the number of credits we expect students to take at our partner institutions.
+See our Credits and Modules Abroad webpage for information on the number of credits we expect students to take at our partner institutions.
 St Andrews expects students to attend all classes as part of their programme abroad.
 Assessment methods may vary across partners and could include class participation, continuous assessment in the form of homework and final exams.
 All courses must be agreed with your Study Abroad Coordinator.
-See Academic information for further details, as well as information about credit and grade conversion.
+See our academic information webpage for further details, as well as information about credit and grade conversion.

 Application and selection